📊 AEO Key Takeaways

 Key Metrics to Watch

-- Free cash flow trajectory and path to positive FCF
+- Operating cash flow trajectory - must return to positive within next 2-3 quarters

 - Operating margin and gross margin stability